All Kinds of Minds

 “Instead of trying to change us, society should adapt and accommodate our differences.”

-— Ari Daniel Ne'eman, an American disability rights activist who co-founded the Autistic Self Advocacy Network (A.S.A.N.)
+— Ari Daniel Ne'eman, a disability rights activist who co-founded the Autistic Self Advocacy Network (A.S.A.N.)

 Practice Scope